 Omelettes, or frittatas, as they call them in Italy, bring everyone to the table on a weekend morning.
 You can add any ingredients you like to a frittata.
 If you have a a bit of salmon left from dinner, don’t fret.
 Just grab a saucepan and re-heat it with eggs.
 Mixed with sundried tomatoes and balsamic, this breakfast has quite a kick!

-- 4 ounces salmon (fresh or leftovers can even work), chopped
+- 4 ounces wild-caught salmon fresh or leftovers can even work, chopped

 More fantastic recipes for breakfast or brunch:

 We’d love to hear from you so please don’t forget to leave a word or two at the comments section below!